Jokic leads Nuggets past Blazers for 14th straight home win - KTVZ

 The Nuggets were without head coach Michael Malone, who missed the game after entering the league’s health and safety protocols.
 Acting coach David Adelman stepped in and the Western Conference-leading Nuggets didn’t miss a beat.

+In the locker room after the game, the team dumped a bucket of cold water on Adelman to celebrate.

+“It was cold.
+No, it was cool,” cracked Adelman, who’s the son of longtime NBA coach Rick Adelman.
+“The guys were excited.”

-It was a game that, at times, turned into the Jokic vs. Lillard Show.
-This was Lillard’s 214th career game with 30 or more points.
+This was a game that, at times, turned into the Jokic vs. Lillard Show.
+It was Lillard’s 214th career game with 30 or more points.

 Michael Porter Jr. had 23 points and Jamal Murray added 17 for Denver, which improved to 20-3 at home as a capacity crowd braved a snowstorm that was starting to hit the city.